jhg03a/puppet-agentfacts/README.md

 ## Overview

 This is a module to convert agent local configuration data to a structured fact.
 While not super helpful by itself, it is handy in conjunction with other modules.
 For example, being able to reference the puppet agent SSL certificate location information from your mCollective profile.
+It could also be handy when diagnosing what's going on with a particular agent, planning for an upgrade, or figuring out which agents are running as non-default users.

 ## Module Description

 This module utilizes the Puppet.settings global variable and converts the output to a structured fact.

+For example you may want to know where the ssl keys and certificates are stored on a given agent.
+You should be able to reference the values `agentfacts.hostpubkey`, `agentfacts.hostprivkey`, and `agentfacts.localcacert` for all the appropriate information.
+You could use this for instance to create SSL connections to your puppetdb instance to run queries, or as part of your mCollective agent setup.
+Another handy entry to keep in mind is `agentfacts.environment` if you needed to run puppetdb queries against only a particular environment's nodes.

+Since this is pulling from the puppet ruby code, it ignores the differences between OS.
+So `agentfacts.hostpubkey` on linux may look something like `/etc/puppetlabs/puppet/ssl/public_keys/my_test_box.domain.com.pem`.
+However on Windows it may look something like `C:/ProgramData/PuppetLabs/puppet/etc/ssl/public_keys/my_test_box.domain.com.pem`.

 ## Setup